thoughtspot/developer-examples/mcp/README.md

 ## Projects in this Directory

 ### 1. [Python Google ADK Trusted Auth](./python-google-adk-trusted-auth/)
-A Python implementation demonstrating trusted authentication with Google ADK (Application Default Credentials) using MCP.
-This example shows how to securely authenticate and access Google services through the MCP framework.
+A Python implementation demonstrating trusted authentication with Google ADK (Agent Developement Kit) using MCP.
+This example shows how to build and agent which can access ThoughtSpot AI through the MCP framework using Google Agent developement kit.

 **Key Features:**
 - Google Agent developement kit integration